BlueboatAU/aic-disco-impact/content/attitudes.md

 ---

 title: "Attitudes"
-summary: "One of the centre’s core objectives would be to improve Australians’ understanding and appreciation of contemporary Indonesia and, likewise, Indonesians’ understanding and appreciation of contemporary Australia"
+summary: "One of the centre’s core objectives is to improve Australians’ understanding and appreciation of contemporary Indonesia and, likewise, Indonesians’ understanding and appreciation of contemporary Australia"
 img: attitudes.jpg

 ---

 <div id="top-target"></div>

-## Promoting Contemporary understanding of Indonesia and Australia.
+## Promoting A Contemporary understanding of Indonesia and Australia.

-One of the centre’s core objectives would be to improve Australians’ understanding and appreciation of contemporary Indonesia and, likewise, Indonesians’ understanding and appreciation of contemporary Australia
+One of the centre’s core objectives is to improve Australians’ understanding and appreciation of contemporary Indonesia and, likewise, Indonesians’ understanding and appreciation of contemporary Australia

 ## KEY ACHIEVEMENTS
 1. ReelOzInd!
 Short Film Festival and Competition reached 3,900 people through 68 screenings held across both countries and over 14,000 online audience over the past 3 years.